OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_customize.rst

 See the documentation about :py:class:`~connector.unit.mapper.Mapper`.

-.. note:: The connector almost never works with the OpenERP Models
+.. note:: The connector almost never works with the Odoo Models
           directly.
 Instead, it works with its own models, which ``_inherits`` (note the final ``s``) the base models.
 For instance, the Magento model for ``res.partner`` is